Darshan755415/Darshan/README.md

   Result: Created a detail report document that explaines the dashboard comprehensively included screen shoots of the dashboard visuals for a clear represantion.

+- BUSINESS CASE

+ Porject : Swiggy

+ Decription: Swiggy is one of the largest food eCommerce platform in the country.
+Every day more than 1 million users are transacting on the platform.

+ Skills: Data Analysis, Data Manipulation

+ Technology: Excel

+ Result:  Created a document, mentioned all the insights related to the business case.
+The report listed of dates having any order drop and hike as compared to last same day last week.
+Once you identified the smaller conversion leading to an increase or decrease in the orders, used supporting data to explain the reason for the same.